phoddie/runmod/readme.md

 #### When a mod runs
 By default, the install mod is run immediately on booting the microcontroller.
 The mod can be configured to run immediately after a debugger connection is established or never.
 The choice is configured by setting the `config` domain and `when` key to `boot`, `debug` or `never`.

+**Note**: When running over USB, `debug` option is behaves the same as `never` because the USB debugging connection is established before the virtual machine is launched.

 #### Device Name
 The name of the device may be changed from `runmod` by setting the preference in `config` domain with the `name` key.